Your all-essential guide to Swedish Christmas

 Kalla Anka (Donald Duck)

-Every since 1960, the Disney show From All of Us to All of You, commonly known as ”Kalle”, has been sent on Swedish television on Christmas Eve.
-It is a real cornerstone for most Swedes, who know most of the lines by heart and plan their celebration routine after the show.
-The moment right before Kalle starts, when the annually chosen Christmas tv host shows up on sceeen to light a candle and introduce the show, might as well be peak Christmas.
+Every year since 1960, the Disney show From All of Us to All of You, commonly known as ”Kalle”, has been broadcast on Swedish television on Christmas Eve.
+It is a real cornerstone for most Swedes, who know many of the lines by heart and plan their celebrations for after the show.
+The moment right before Kalle starts, when the annually chosen Christmas TV host shows up on screen to light a candle and introduce the show, might well be peak Christmas for Swedes.

 undefined